romanroth/KnowledgeBase/Docs/index.md

 The quality of the wiki pages also varies widely from just a couple of links and bullet points to whole articles.

-If you have any suggestions or issues with this knowledge base then please open an issue or a pull request in the [GitHub repository](https://github.com/romanroth/KnowledgeBase).
+If you have any suggestions or issues with this knowledge base then please open an issue or a pull request.